 Claim Your Yelp & Google My Business Pages

 Google My Business (GMB) and Yelp have become necessary and valuable tools for doctors looking to establish a positive, legitimate reputation.
 Over 95% of web users search for local businesses by using the professional’s name.
 In so doing, a doctor’s claimed GMB page will likely be the first thing a web surfer sees.

-“By claiming your GMB page, you show legitimacy with contact info, personable photos and hopefully positive reviews,” explains Bradley Weber, CEO of Calabasas-based digital marketing agency, Avita Digital.
+“By claiming your GMB page, you show legitimacy with contact info, personable photos and hopefully positive reviews,” explains Brad Weber, CEO of the digital marketing Calabasas based agency, the Avita Group.
 “It’s also on your GMB page where you’d ask for satisfied patients to write 5-star reviews.”